 Here are some tips for working with alt text on the Size and Position window:

-• If the visibility box is checked but there isn’t any alt text, screen readers will read the name of the object as it appears in the timeline.
+• If the visibility box is checked for a non-text object without alt text, screen readers will read the name of that object as it appears in the timeline.
+If the visibility box is checked for a text object, screen readers will read the content within that text object.

 • If you’d prefer to hide the selected object from screen readers altogether, uncheck the visibility box.